Current Competition Schedule:

 Team projects are eligible, but each member must apply as an individual, submitting a separate, fully-documented application.

 First priority will be given to applicants who have not previously received an ASF award.
 Applicants are eligible to receive only two awards within a ten year period.
 Only in exceptional cases will a third award be considered.

-ASF considers it desirable that all candidates have at least some ability in the language of the host country, even if it is not essential for the execution of the research plan.
-For projects that require a command of one or more Scandinavian (or other) languages, candidates should defer application until they have the necessary proficiency.
+ASF considers it desirable that all candidates have at least some ability in the language of the host country, unless your project does not require the use of a Nordic language.
+For projects that require a command of one or more Nordic (or other) languages, candidates should defer application until they have the necessary proficiency.

 Terms of Award

 Projects should not begin before April 15th.

-The awards support project-related costs, including maintenance, trans- Atlantic round-trip travel, in-country travel, tuition and fees (where applicable) and materials expenditures (e.g., books, photocopying, art supplies).
+The awards support project-related costs, including roundtrip airfare, room and board in the Nordic region, in-country travel, tuition and fees (where applicable), and materials (e.g., books, photocopying, art supplies).

 ASF awards may require supplementation from other sources, but they should not duplicate the benefits of additional awards (and vice versa).
 Candidates must notify ASF if they have received other award offers.
 ASF will not provide funds if, in its judgment, a proposal can be carried out without its assistance.